-A common question asked by many people with credit cards is whether or not closing a credit card will hurt their credit score.
+A common question asked by many people with credit cards or seeking credit card repair is whether or not closing a credit card will hurt their credit score.
 Credit scores are essential for numerous reasons, including renting an apartment or taking out a loan.
 So, it is crucial to understand the impact canceling a credit card can have on your credit.
 Let’s look at when it makes sense to close a credit card, when it is better to keep it open, and how to close it safely without damaging your credit score.

 Understanding When Closing a Credit Card Can Be Beneficial

 If you have multiple cards with high balances and are having trouble keeping up with payments, it might be beneficial to cancel one to reduce your financial burden.
 Another situation where canceling your card may make sense is if the annual fee is too expensive for you to pay yearly.
 If you do not think you would get enough benefits from the card to justify paying the annual fee, it might be worth considering canceling the card to save money.
 Finally, it may be worth closing the account if you want to get rid of a secured or student card to switch to an option with more lucrative rewards.